Larry C. Johnson

 Larry C. Johnson is an American blogger, political commentator and former analyst at the Central Intelligence Agency.
 He is the co-owner and CEO of Business Exposure Reduction Group (BERG) Associates, LLC, and the co-founder of Veteran Intelligence Professionals for Sanity (VIPS).

 Background

 Johnson worked at the CIA for four years as an analyst, then moved to the United States State Department's Office of Counterterrorism.
 In 1993, Johnson left government work to join the private sector, "going on to build a dual career as a business consultant and a pundit on intelligence issues".
-He appeared on television programs such as The News Hour and Larry King Live, giving his commentary.
+He has appeared on television programs such as The News Hour and Larry King Live, giving his commentary.
+He is known under the Foreign Agents Registration Act as registrant number 7487, and in 2024 worked for Alasriya Media Consultancy, a firm whose address is located in the United Arab Emirates and whose owner is an “Unknown foreign principal”.